-Safety Program
+Safety Management Program

-Pembina has a Safety Program in place which is aligned with the HSE Policy and other programs that form Pembina's OMS.
+Pembina's Safety Management Program is aligned with its HSE Policy and other programs that form Pembina's OMS.
 It employs a systematic approach comprised of principles, standards, procedures, guidelines, and other supporting documents.
-Supporting the Safety Program, Pembina has established Life Saving Rules and Safety Culture Expectations applicable to all personnel and Pembina activities to ensure critical safety risks are managed effectively.
+To support the Safety Management Program, Pembina has established Life Saving Rules and Safety Culture Expectations applicable to all personnel and Pembina activities to ensure critical safety risks are managed effectively.
+The Company's corporate safety culture of "Zero by Choice" seeks to minimize incidents, and Pembina believes its employees and contractors can achieve this by recognizing that "Safety Starts with Me".